-Overall, the <NAME> County met expectations in this area.
-The County uses various reports that are adequate to monitor project performance and cost.
+Overall, the <NAME> County School District met expectations in this area.
+The school district uses various reports that are adequate to monitor project performance and cost.
 It periodically evaluates its programs using performance information and other reasonable criteria to assess program performance and cost.
-Findings and recommendations have been included in relevant internal and external reports on performance program and costs, and management has taken actions to address deficiencies in program performance and/or cost identified in management reports/data, periodic program evaluations, audits, etc. Management evaluates performance and costs based on reasonable measures, including best practices.
+Findings and recommendations have been included in relevant internal and external reports on program performance and costs. and management has taken actions to address deficiencies in program performance and/or cost identified in management reports/data, periodic program evaluations, audits, etc. Management evaluates performance and costs based on reasonable measures, including best practices.
 Based on <VENDOR>'s review of available documentation, the five projects were completed within budget, completed well, and project costs were reasonable.
 However, only four of the five projects were completed timely.
 Finally, written policies and procedures exist to take maximum advantage of competitive procurement, volume discounts, and special pricing agreements.